SensorLogicInc/snodar-releases/user_guides/README.md

 ![](images/view_summary.png)

 ### Logs
 The Logs Page displays data that has been downloaded for the sensor.
 To download data, press the **Download** button in the lower right hand corner of the page.
 Then press the **Download Log from Sensor** button.
 You will be prompted to choose data from either the last day, the last week, or the last month.
-A custom range can also be selected by tapping first on the displayed date or time and then editing that date or time in the input field below.
+A custom range can also be selected by tapping on the first displayed date or time and setting a unique time then doing the same for the second displayed date or time.

 ![](images/log_download.png)

 Once downloaded, the log can be deleted, viewed, or shared.
 Tapping the **View** button will take you to the Data Page.
-You can also view the log info by tapping on the **i SNOLOG** icon.
+You can also view more information about the log by tapping on the **i SNOLOG** icon.

 ### Data
 The Data Page displays an interactive depiction of the downloaded data.
-To plot data, select a log and press the **view** button for that log.
+To plot data, select a log and press the **View** button for that log.
 Once the log has been plotted, different collections of data can be displayed by tapping the **Dropdown menu** above the plot.
 The chart settings can also be altered by tapping the **Settings** icon beside the dropdown menu.

 ![](images/view_data.png)

 ### Config
 The Config Page allows for quick edits of some of the sensor's settings.
-These settings can only be edited after the **unlock** button in the bottom corner of the screen is tapped.
-The **lock** button should be tapped after edits are made.
+These settings can only be edited after the **Unlock** button in the bottom corner of the screen is tapped.
+The **Lock** button should be tapped after edits are made.

 ![](images/view_config.png)